Pukanec: History

 In the past, it was one of the nine free royal mining towns, where silver and other precious ore was mined.

 In historical records Pukanec was first mentioned in 1075 under the name villa Baka, a location in the region of today's Pukanec and Devičany.
-This note describes the borders of ownership of land given by the Hungarian King to the Monastery in Hronský Beňadik Hronský Beňadik.
+This note describes the borders of ownership of land given by the Hungarian King to the Monastery in Hronský Beňadik.
 Outside these borders there was a land of miners.
 And in this document there is only one "villa Baka" mentioned, which means that there was only one Baka - with Slovak inhabitants.

 Afterwards in later notes from the 11th and 12th centuries AD Nemeth and Toth Baka are mentioned as two separate settlements.
 The Toth Baka - the Slovak one, is older.
 And as far as is known the first German colonist arrived in the 12th century AD, which means that the mention from the year 1075 is a mention of Toth Baka, which is today's Devičany.
 As far as we know, the Nemeth Baka - the German one ("Nemeth" is a Hungarian word referring to Germans), was established later by Schwabian Germans.
 Today's Pukanec is descended from the German Baka.

 Lacking of records to put this to discussion, perhaps future systematic archaeological excavations will reveal the truth.